Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_expert.rst

    trainer.fit(model)

-If you want to plugin your own base ``CheckpointIO`` and want it be behave asynchronously, pass it while initializing ``AsyncCheckpointIO``.
+If you want the plugin to use your own base ``CheckpointIO`` and want the base to behave asynchronously, pass it as an argument while initializing ``AsyncCheckpointIO``.

 .. code-block:: python